-Rural Schools Collaborative is proud to be an honoree of the Compeer Financial General Use Grant, a Grant Program which underscores their commitment to champion the hopes and dreams of rural America.
-With this award, RSC is pleased to announce the three recipients of the ROOTed in Place place-based education grants.
-These outstanding rural teachers will join RSC’s place-based grant cohorts to learn from one another, and share ideas throughout the school year.
+Rural Schools Collaborative is proud to be a recipient of the Compeer Financial General Use Grant, which underscores Compeer's commitment to champion the hopes and dreams of rural America.
+With this support, RSC is pleased to announce three recipients of the $2,500 ROOTed in Place grants, awarded to rural teachers in Compeer's service area who were interested in completing an agriculturally-focused place-based education project.

-Thank you again to Compeer Financial for their partnership with RSC on the ROOTed in Place grants program!
-We are thrilled to support these three innovative projects, led by rural teacher-leaders and can't wait to see their community impact.
+Thank you again to Compeer Financial for their partnership on the ROOTed in Place grants program!

 Brittany Culjan (Utica, Illinois), from Waltham Elementary K-8, will construct a greenhouse, add compost bins and add rain barrels to make the soil more conducive to growing, all to support a new self-sustaining curriculum.
 Students will cultivate the soil, plant vegetables, weed, compost, and harvest crops.
 Brittany will also lead her students in studying the broader issues of food deserts and local soil composition.
 The overall goal is by the time Waltham Elementary K-8 students leave in 8th grade, students will understand the seed life cycles and as they get older, how to use the produce grown locally and how to market and sell surplus produce.
 By the end of 2024, the hope is to finish the greenhouse, prepare the soil and seedlings, add a broad variety of flowers, fruits and vegetables to use in the curriculum for 2025 and share with the local community.

-Jay Gesin (Platteville, Wisconsin), of Platteville Middle School, and his 8th graders will explore local agriculture and environment of the Driftless by visiting and studying with Frank Lloyd Wright's Taliesin, Wisconsin's only UNESCO World Heritage Site, to connect the students with the significance of the location, the monumental work of Frank Lloyd Wright, and young adult authors to engage in collaborative learning in the soon-to-be-completed historic hillside theater.
+Jay Gesin (Platteville, Wisconsin), of Platteville Middle School, and his 8th graders will explore local agriculture and environment of the Driftless by visiting and studying with Frank Lloyd Wright's Taliesin, Wisconsin's only UNESCO World Heritage Site, to connect the students with the significance of the location, the monumental work of Frank Lloyd Wright, and young adult authors to engage in collaborative learning.

-In this collaborative environment, students will engage in a rich, interdisciplinary experience where students will learn about dynamic, creative expression in multiple mediums.
 Students will learn how Wright's principles of organic architecture connect with local agriculture and environmental organizations.
+For example, because of the deep agricultural connection in the Platteville area, students can conduct studies at the renowned Pioneer Farm at the University of Wisconsin-Platteville which is also the home of one of three Dairy Innovation Hubs in Wisconsin.
+Students can study animal welfare, food production, worker responsibilities, innovation, and conservation all within relation to the land, culture, history, and economy of the region, and beyond.
 Furthermore, students will learn how other writers use their talents to tell stories and why those stories matter in communities.
 Check out the announcement from Platteville Middle School here!

 Gina Morken (Spring Grove, Minnesota) is the Assistant Superintendent and Transformational Leader at Spring Grove Schools.
 She uses a blend of expertise in place-based, experiential, whole child, project-based, and community-based learning.